 Electrode tip-dressing is a method to mechanically re-shape or abrasively clean the electrode tip after a certain number of welds to preserve nearly the same initial tip diameter and surface conditions.
 In this way, engineers can use the same process parameters or slightly regulated parameters by an adaptive control system.

-4. New developments on tip-dressing and optimization
+4. Developments on tip-dressing and optimization

-SmartDress is a new tip-dressing system developed by the European consortium of seven partners including SWANTEC in the EC financed research project on: “Adaptive Tip Dress Control for Automated Resistance Spot Welding”.
+SmartDress is a tip-dressing system developed by the European consortium of seven partners including SWANTEC in the EC financed research project on: “Adaptive Tip Dress Control for Automated Resistance Spot Welding”.
 The system has combined mechanical cutting and abrasive cleaning to monitor and maintain electrode tip quality.
 After producing a number of welds, the system optimizes the electrode tips.
 So it is possible to maintain weld quality and minimize production line stoppages.